 W. Va.
-Code § 17C-7-10 is amended by adding subsection (d), which reads as follows:

-(d) The preceding subsections do not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the Department of Transportation.
+Code § 17C-7-10 is amended by adding subsection (d), which reads as follows: (d) The preceding subsections do not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the Department of Transportation.
 The department shall promulgate rules in the least restrictive means for ensuring the safe and adequate operation of vehicles.
 Wisconsin

+In April 2017, Wisconsin enacted legislation to authorize automated vehicle platooning by defining "platoon" as "a group of individual motor vehicles traveling in a unified manner at electronically coordinated speeds" and exempting non-leading vehicles in a platoon from FTC rules.37 The exemption does not differentiate between vehicle classes and is self-executing.
 Citation: Wis.
-Stat. § 346.14

-Following-Too-Closely Rule Types by Vehicle Class

-Cars: Reasonable and prudent

-Heavy Trucks: Distance, 500 feet

-Caravans: Sufficient space to enter and occupy without danger; distance of less than 500 feet is prima facie evidence the operator is violating the subsection
+Stat. § 346.14 Following-Too-Closely Rule Types by Vehicle Class Cars: Reasonable and prudent Heavy Trucks: Distance, 500 feet Caravans: Sufficient space to enter and occupy without danger; distance of less than 500 feet is prima facie evidence the operator is violating the subsection ^{37.
+2017-2018} Wisc.
+Legis.
+Serv.
+Act 294 (2017 S.B.
+695).
+Wyoming

-Strong Amendment: